 - Wharton has “the largest, most cited, and most published marketing faculty in the world,” according to the marketing department’s website.

 - The school’s marketing department was ranked #2 in the 2023–2024 U.S. News & World Report MBA rankings by specialty.

 - A Wharton marketing professor developed conjoint analysis, a tool that has helped shape 20th century marketing practices.

-For a thorough exploration of what Chicago Booth, UPenn Wharton, and other top business schools have to offer, check out the free mbaMission Insider’s Guides.
+For a thorough exploration of what Chicago Booth, Wharton, and other top business schools have to offer, check out our free mbaMission Insider’s Guides.